We finally decided to ditch regular toilet paper and switch to homemade TP, otherwise known as “family cloth.” (And we’re telling the whole internet!)

 Some of you might be thinking that this is going a little too far or that this is gross, but it makes so much sense to me.
 For you cloth diaper users, this may not be too much of a stretch.
 And if you’re really concerned about bacteria, instead of throwing the used cloths into a dry bin, you can throw them into a vinegar and water solution, and perhaps add a little tea tree oil, as well.
 Voilà!

 Many people around the world prefer to rinse first, using bidets, some sort of water bottle or vessel, or even spray bottles.
-With family cloth, we use a mini spray bottle in conjunction with the cloth.
+We use this bidet from Amazon, and we love it.
+It leaves us feeling so clean that the cloth is more just to dry than anything.
 We only ever need to use one square at a time; and overall, it seems much more hygienic than regular paper toilet paper, which sometimes doesn’t get everything and can leave paper particles.
 (Ew.)

 Also, if you’re wondering if they smell.
 They don’t.
 At least ours don’t.
 Using water and cloth is so much cleaner than paper….I can’t even describe it to you non-water/cloth using folks.
 Pooping shouldn’t be that messy.
 If you’re having that much stink and mess…well…I think maybe you might want to evaluate more than just what you’re wiping with.